PhononX/carbonvoice_audio/README.md

 Update pubspec.yaml with release number

-Update /ios/carbonvoice_audio.podspec with release number
+Update /ios/carbonvoice_audio.podspec with release number (also if there were any changes on the external ios library)

 Check for warnings before publishing
 `flutter pub publish --dry-run`